MicrosoftDocs/Advertising-docs/BingAds/hint-message/create-hint-message.md

   </Result>
 ```

-If the above hint specfied two properties, the transaction message would contain two \<Result\> elements (one for each property).
+If the above hint specified two properties, the transaction message would contain two \<Result\> elements (one for each property).

 <a name="checkindateranges" />